 CURLING RINK

-The winter fun of curling with friends, family, or colleagues after work is now also possible with us!
-Welcome to our curling rink in the castle café in the Palmenhaus in the Nymphenburg castle park!
+The winter fun of curling with friends, family or colleagues is now also possible with us!

 And this is how it works:

-Reserve the train for a maximum of 10 people for one hour (maximum reservable time frame 2 hours per group)
+(maximum reservable time frame 2 hours per group)

-The rental cost of the train per hour is €50.00.
+The rental cost of the train per hour is €80.00.

 For closed events, the rink can be booked for a fixed price of €300.00 including curling sticks.